alexander-jackson/infrastructure/terraform/README.md

 # Terraform

-Everything about the server is managed by Terraform, including the project, droplet that things are running on and the DNS records that point to it.
+Definitions for any infrastructure required to run applications.
+Everything is now managed by Terraform.

 ## Contents

-`main.tf` currently stores definitions for:
+`aws.tf` contains the definitions for everything in AWS and `digital_ocean.tf` contains the remaining Digital Ocean infrastructure.
+The `modules` directory contains some custom components for definitions such as S3 buckets, `f2` instances and PostgreSQL databases.

-* The Digital Ocean project everything is managed under
+The project defines:

-* The server instance itself
-* The top level DNS entry `blackboards.pl`
+* The `f2` and PostgreSQL instances that operate projects
+* VPC and subnet stacks for networking
-* The DNS records for individual services, such as `blackboards` at the root
+* DNS records for various services
+* User accounts for managing or viewing the applications